jamesbthomas/bsle_2018/src/testharness/README.md

 This directory houses the test files of the project.

-## /src/testharness/ctwo
+## c2_test.py

-This directory houses the test files for the C2 program.
+This file contains the unit tests for all functions in C2.py located in projectroot/bin.